ttlion/sdtDBN/README.md

 Regarding the argument **-fromFile**, every time this argument is used, the program uses the sdtDBN stored in the according file.
 This sdtDBN can then be used to perform inference, as explained in the previous examples.

-For instance, given the context of example 4 and assuming that the sdtDBN learned from example 1 was previously saved in the file obj_saved.txt, then, by running
+For instance, given the context of example 4 and assuming that the sdtDBN learned from [Example 1][ex1] was previously saved in the file obj_saved.txt, then, by running

 ```
 java -jar sdtDBN_v0_0_1.jar -fromFile obj_saved.txt -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt mostProb -t 5